Altai flood

-The Altai flood refers to the cataclysmic flood(s) that, according to some geomorphologists, swept along the Katun River in the Altai Republic at the end of the last ice age.
+The Altai flood refers to the cataclysmic flood(s) that, according to some geomorphologists, swept along the Katun River in the Russian Altai (Altai Republic and Altai Krai) at the end of the last ice age.
 These glacial lake outburst floods were the result of periodic sudden ruptures of ice dams like those triggering the Missoula floods.

 Background

-In the USA, large glacial outburst floods have been researched since the 1920s.
+In the US, large glacial outburst floods have been researched since the 1920s.
 In the 1980s, Russian geologists discovered large deposits created through similar catastrophic outbursts of Pleistocene giant glacier-dammed lakes in inter-montane basins of the Altai Mountain range.
 The largest of these lakes (the conjoined Chuya and Kuray) had a water volume of 600 cubic kilometers when it burst.

 Deposits

 Gravel dunes

 Giant current ripples, (gravel wave trains, gravel dunes and antidunes) up to 18 meters high and 225 meters in wavelength were created in several locations along the lake bottom.
 They are best developed just east of the Tyetyo River in the eastern part of the Kuray Basin, but several other smaller fields of giant current ripples also occur there.
 They are made up of rounded pebble gravel.